Changing careers is an expensive term. Its weight is as much as

 and Project management.

-strategies.
-They are needed to make sure that they can produce
+winning strategies.
+They are needed to make sure that they can

-time runs out on deadlines or budgets.
-The product manager is the
+before time runs out on deadlines or budgets.
+The product manager

-person who leads and manages one or more products from their
+is the person who leads and manages one or more products from

 customer value while delivering measurable business benefits,